OpenDesign-WorkingGroup/Open-Design-Definition/open.design_definition/open.design.definition.md

 ###The outcome of Open Design

-*Here we should discuss Open Design as an artifact created from the blueprint..*
-*Here we should clarify wether redesigning closed design projects can make them open*

 Redesigning an existing proprietary design cannot make it Open Design.
 However, if we use an existing design as a component to include o modify in our project, and we release the instructions for using or modifying such design, these instructions can be understood as Open Design.